-When it comes to deal with the civility online and to stop harassment is quite same as to tackle with the crime on the streets.
+When it comes to deal with the civility online and to stop harassment is quite the same as to tackle the crime on the streets.
 Telling people to get off from the streets is not an appropriate solution, but to take a multi-prong approach to tackle the issue in terms of making sure the streets safer and to educate people to be smart while on the streets.
 Likewise, our streets on the web or “digital streets” are based on multiple factors that are increasing or decreasing the level of safety and vibrancy.
-The issues like bullying online, stalking, pedophile personalities and plenty of others evils are making digital streets vulnerable especially for teens and children.
+The issues like bullying online, stalking, pedophile personalities, and plenty of other evils are making digital streets vulnerable especially for teens and children.
 Therefore, today’s young generation should know that when civility online a duty and when is it a trap?
-Its parent’s responsibility that they should teach their kids and teens about 3 “E’S of digital citizenship such as educate, empower and engage then we will be able to increase civility online to the fullest.
+Its parent’s responsibility that they should teach their kids and teens about 3 “E’S of digital citizenship such as educate, empower and engage them then we will be able to increase civility online to the fullest.

 When Civility Online A Trap For Young Kids and Teen?